xianzhi-wu/UTwente-TCS-M2-Project/Learning-Notes.md

 **Reusability**: **OOP** facilitates the creation of reusable components, leading to shorter development times and less code duplication.

 ## [2.
 What are Classes and Objects?](https://www.w3schools.com/java/java_oop.asp)
-A class is a template for objects, and an object is an instance of a class. \
+A class is a template for objects that share common characteristics, and an object is an instance of a class. \
 **Example**:\
 class: Fruit \
 objects: Banana, Apple, Mango